-In the traditional sense, Finance is about accounting, financial reporting, bookkeeping and tax returns.
+In the traditional sense, Finance is about accounting, financial reporting, bookkeeping, analysis, and tax returns.
 Finance has become extremely dynamic over the past three decades.
-Finance, IT and Operations are substantially more integrated driven by transparency, disclosure and corporate governance.
+Finance, IT, and Operations are substantially more integrated driven by transparency, disclosure, and corporate governance.
 Decisions are driven by internal and external information.
 External information changes constantly at a rapid pace.
 These changes need to be fluidly integrated with internal information.

-The Finance function has moved from boring “working with history” to becoming the dynamic “right hand” or “Wing Man” supporting the C-Suite, the board of directors and operational efficiency.
-That requires a team that can adapt and change on the fly, that can integrate, de-integrate and re-integrate all the financial building blocks required for supporting the organization successfully.
+The Finance function has moved from boring “working with history” to becoming the dynamic “right hand” or “Wing Man” supporting the C-Suite, Senior Management, Shareholders, Stakeholders, the board of directors, and operational efficiency.
+That requires a team that can adapt and changes on the fly, that can integrate, de-integrate, and re-integrate all the financial building blocks required for supporting the organization successfully.
 It’s putting the Rubic’s Cube back into its perfect state in the shortest possible time, mixing it up again reflecting on agility, and putting it back in its perfect state.